- 1 How long does a standard IVA last?

 When you begin researching IVAs you will probably get the impression that the standard duration is five years.
 You will see mention of five years (60 months) with the potential to extend by up to 12 months in certain circumstances.
 The reality is that there is no set length for a typical IVA as written into the Insolvency Act 1986.
 This allows creditors and insolvency practitioners a degree of flexibility when faced with different scenarios.

-Extending the duration of an IVA
+Can the duration of an IVA be extended?

 It may surprise you to learn there are various scenarios where an IVA can be reduced.
 However, in this section we will take a look at why an IVA might be extended which include:-